25 Genius Ways to Get a Healthy Lifestyle on a Budget

 Meditate for free

-Sure, all meditation is free, but for guidance, many of us turn to apps.
+For good reason, you might want to add some meditation to your life.
+While it’s true that all meditation is free, many of us turn to apps for guidance.
 After all, meditation is a great way to relieve stress and reduce the risk of depression, along with these other meditation benefits.
 The truth is you don’t need to pay to practice.
-Calm is offering free guided meditations on their app.
-“You can customize the soundtracks and the timings, so if you’re new, you can literally do a one-minute mediation each day to get started and build from there,” says healthy lifestyle advisor Kristen Battistelli.
-Here are some other ways to sneak meditation into your everyday life.
+Calm offers free guided meditations on their app, though the free version is limited.

 Use a meal plan delivery service instead of ordering takeout

-If consider a meal plan delivery service to streamline healthy eating.
-“Offerings like Blue Apron, Hello Fresh, Sun Basket, and Purple Carrot are surprising affordable once you break the price down by meal,” says Battistelli.
+If you have more money than time, but still want to spend less than ordering takeout, consider a meal plan delivery service to streamline healthy eating.
+“Offerings like Blue Apron, Hello Fresh, Sun Basket, and Purple Carrot are surprisingly affordable once you break the price down by meal,” says Battistelli.
 “It comes out to roughly what you would pay for takeout, without considering the savings of decision fatigue, shopping, and meal planning.
 And you won’t have any spoiling food in the fridge, which is a huge part of wasted grocery expense.”

 Buy favorite items in bulk